 Form 16 is one of the most essential documents required by taxpayers to file an income tax return (ITR) form every financial year.
 Form 16 is issued by the employer if tax is deducted by them on behalf of the employee’s salary.
 It contains details of various TDS/TCS transactions.
 It is mandatory to issue this form to the taxpayers.

-The income tax department sets a deadline for every financial year by when all companies in India have to issue form 16 to all its employees or former employees.
+The income tax department sets a deadline for every financial year by which all companies in India have to issue form 16 to all its employees or former employees.

 As mentioned above, form 16 is issued by the employer for your earnings in one financial year.
 However, if you switch jobs and work under multiple employers during the same financial year, you will end up filing income tax returns with more than one form 16.